How does RouteNote Compare to other music distribution services?

 So RouteNote premium is the boutique service designed to get your song uploaded to all the platforms.

-BUT this is very very pricey!
+But this is very very pricey!

 At least with DistroKid, you can upload unlimited releases for $20/year.